Parkinson's Disease: Introduction

 Parkinson's Disease: Misdiagnosis

 A diagnosis of Parkinson's disease may be delayed or missed because it early symptoms are often vague, start slowly and generally progress gradually.
 Many people with early symptoms of Parkinson's disease assume their symptoms to be a normal part of aging.
-Symptoms of Parkinson's disease can also mimic symptoms of other diseases, disorders or conditions, such as ...more misdiagnosis »
+Symptoms of Parkinson's disease can also mimic symptoms of other diseases, disorders or conditions, such ...more misdiagnosis »

 Symptoms of Parkinson's Disease